srikardevulapalli/global_football_stadiums_analysis/README.md

 5. **Visualization and Results:**
    - The results from Synapse analytics can then be visualized to provide a clear and concise representation of the data.
 While this pipeline does not directly incorporate Tableau, the results can be used in any visualization tool that supports integration with Azure services, including Power BI, to create interactive dashboards and reports.

+## Results and insights
+### Results
+In the dataviz.ipynb notebook, we've generated a series of data visualizations using Plotly and Seaborn, which are key in extracting meaningful insights from the Global Football Stadiums Analysis.

+Scatter Plot of Stadium Capacity by Region:

+This visualization illustrates the total stadium capacities by region, with the size of each marker proportional to the capacity.
+It suggests that certain regions may have larger or more numerous stadiums, which could correlate with regional popularity in football and investment in sports infrastructure.
+Histogram and KDE (Kernel Density Estimate) of Stadium Capacities:

+We analyzed the distribution of stadium capacities on a country basis.
+The histogram, overlaid with a KDE plot, indicates the density and variance of stadium sizes.
+A peak in the density plot may reveal the most common stadium sizes or capacity ranges.
+Horizontal Bar Chart of Home Teams by Country:

+The bar chart, sorted by the number of home teams per country, provides an insight into which countries have the most significant number of football teams.
+This can be a proxy to the popularity and development level of football as a sport within those countries.
+Color Scales and Plot Enhancements:

+We've applied a color scale to represent different values dynamically, enhancing the readability and aesthetic appeal of our visualizations.
+This approach helps to quickly identify and differentiate between high and low values across the visualized data.
+Cumulative Distribution Function (CDF):

+While specific details were not extracted, it's evident that a CDF was also part of the analysis, which is useful to understand the distribution of data values cumulatively and can highlight the proportion of stadiums exceeding certain capacity thresholds.
+The visualizations generated in this notebook offer a comprehensive view of the world's football stadium capacities and their distribution across different regions and countries.
+The analytical insights from this project can aid stakeholders in making informed decisions about sports infrastructure investments and understanding global football popularity trends.

+### Insights
+** Proportion of Stadiums by Country Pie Chart:

+The United States holds the largest proportion of stadiums, indicating a substantial investment in sports infrastructure.
+Countries like China and Brazil also have significant shares, reflecting their large populations and cultural emphasis on sports.

+** Top 10 Largest Stadiums Bar Chart:

+The "Spotify Camp Nou" and "Estadio Azteca" are among the largest stadiums, suggesting these locations are prime venues for major events and have high audience capacities.
+There's a diverse representation of countries in the top 10, showing that large-scale stadiums are a global phenomenon.
+Stadium Capacity by Region Bubble Chart:

+Europe and North America boast substantial total stadium capacities, possibly due to their long-standing football traditions and hosting of numerous international events.
+East Asia and South America follow closely, which might be connected to their growing economies and increased focus on global sports presence.

+** Stadium Capacity Density Histogram and KDE:

+The distribution of stadium capacities skews heavily towards the lower end, with a peak just above zero, indicating that smaller stadiums are far more common than larger ones.
+The KDE curve suggests there are outliers with significantly larger capacities, which may be the iconic stadiums known for hosting prestigious events.

+** Cumulative Distribution Function (CDF) of Stadium Capacity:

+The steep curve at the lower capacity values in the CDF indicates that a large percentage of stadiums have relatively low capacities.
+The flattening of the curve as it approaches higher capacities suggests fewer stadiums exist within these higher capacity ranges.

+** Number of Home Teams by Country Bar Chart:

+The United States leads with the highest number of home teams, which can correlate to a strong domestic league system and a high level of participation in football.
+Other countries like Argentina and Malaysia also feature prominently, highlighting their potential as enthusiastic football nations.

 ## Architecture and Workflow
 The data pipeline's structure is crafted to ensure efficient handling of the data engineering lifecycle.
 For an illustrative summary of the system's architecture, please view this figure: